miketerry021/miketerry021.github.io/README.md

 *My journey as a Computer Science student has been a 5 year process.
 I spent the first 3 1/2 years at Mt.
 San Antonio Community College, with the last 1 1/2 year at Southern New Hampshire University (SNHU).

 ### $\textit{Code Review and Course Outcomes}$
-$\small{\textsf{The following is a link to a code review for the artifacts within this ePrtfolio:}}$ [Code Review](https://youtu.be/nm4sq8rb4j4)
+- $\small{\textsf{Here is a link to a code review for the artifacts within this ePrtfolio:}}$ [Code Review](https://youtu.be/nm4sq8rb4j4)

-By completing the planned enhancements for each artifact, I have successfully met the targeted course outcomes outlined in the Capstone cousre at SNHU.
+- By completing the planned enhancements for each artifact, I have successfully met the targeted course outcomes outlined in the Capstone cousre at SNHU.

-Here is a list of the course outcomes:
+- Here is a list of the course outcomes:
     1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
     2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
     3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
     4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
     5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

 ![course outcomes](https://github.com/miketerry021/miketerry021.github.io/blob/ab2d0516769d14681df141f78d22dc7557f53980/images/course%20outcomes.png)